Geometric bounds for Steklov and weighted Neumann eigenvalues on Euclidean domains: Abstract

 \section{Abstract}

-We establish upper bounds for the first two nonzero Steklov eigenvalues of bounded domains in Euclidean spaces of dimension $d \geq 3$, under a natural normalization involving volume and boundary measure, and show that these bounds are sharp for $d \geq 7$.
+We obtain sharp upper bounds for the first two nonzero Steklov eigenvalues among bounded domains in Euclidean spaces of dimension $d \geq 7$ under a natural normalization involving volume and boundary measure.
+These bounds are derived from a characterization of optimal domains and weights for the first two nonzero weighted Neumann eigenvalues.
+In dimensions $3 \leq d \leq 6$, we obtain strict upper bounds.

+We further establish strict upper bounds for all higher Steklov eigenvalues on planar simply connected domains with continuous boundary, extending previous results which, beyond the second nonzero eigenvalue, were known only for smooth planar domains.